ASE G1 Maintenance & Lt. Repair Practice Test

 Answer D is wrong.
 Technician A is correct.

-37. Two technicians are discussing the evaporator's function in an automotive air conditioning system.
+37. Two technicians discuss the evaporator's function in an automotive air conditioning system.
 All of these are true about the evaporator EXCEPT:

 • A. It removes humidity from the air.